VishwaPradhan/treveal/README.md

-# text-reveal-02
+# text-reveal
-This is for Gravity Coding youtube channel tutorial.
+This is for experimenting with unique designs and effects for the websites